Tramadol is a strong painkiller. It’s used to treat moderate to severe pain, for example after an operation or a serious injury.

 Tramadol isn’t thought to be completely safe to take during pregnancy.

 In early pregnancy, it’s been linked to some problems for your unborn baby.
-If you take tramadol at the end of pregnancy there is a risk that your newborn baby may get withdrawal symptoms.
+If you take tramadol at the end of pregnancy there's a risk that your newborn baby may get withdrawal symptoms.

 However, it's important to treat pain in pregnancy.
 For some pregnant women with severe pain, tramadol might be the best option.
 Your doctor is the best person to help you decide what's right for you and your baby.